TheDukeDK/devsecops-demo/docs/lib-scaning.md

 I would go with OWASP DC as the main tool for scanning vulnerabilties in dependecies.
 It covers the most ground, is relatively CI/CD friendly and although nothing is guaranteed a good bet for the future.

 Yarn and NPM Audit are viable options as they are well know by developers.
-B they are limited from a CI/CD perspective.
+They are limited from a CI/CD perspective but can be used in a limited fashion.